kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do (formerly, Stretches)
-- Allow for variable insertion during spec generation
-  - Allow value interpolation.
-For example, inject the `introRestartCount` into a line of dialogue.
+- Ensure text effects for interpolated values match the effect that was applied to the % sign of the tag start
+  - Find the simplest way to do it, like keeping a copy of the spec of the "%" and preserving the current X/Y offsets
+- Test interpolation
   - The spec should be able to account for the difference in text length between the interpolation text and the resulting injected content and apply the text effects / etc. based on the original string of text.
+  - Test malformed interpolation with no closing tag: should throw useful error
+  - Test interpolation variable that is not present in the data function: should throw useful error
+  - Test text effects integrity with interpolation value that is longer than its variable
+  - Test text effects integrity with interpolation value that is shorter than its variable
+  - Test very long interpolated variable to ensure it word-breaks properly
+    - Replace supersupersuper... text with interpolation of the same content 🤯
 - Implement conditional dialogue entries
   - They can be a normal or a choice dialogue entry.
   - They should have a function that can be called to check if the dialogue entry should be allowed